George Stuart – 1929-2025

 Artist, Historian, Entertainer

-For over five decades, artist and historian George Stuart has created more than 400 one-quarter life-size figures, some have been exhibited in the Smithsonian and private collections, to accompany his historical monologues.
-He has been capturing the essence of history's most famous and infamous personalities.
+For over five decades, the late artist and historian George Stuart created more than 400 one-quarter life-size figures, some have been exhibited in the Smithsonian and private collections, to accompany his historical monologues.
+He captured the essence of history's most famous and infamous personalities.
 Rarely have art and history been melded so exactly in works of such breathtaking realism.

 Internationally renowned for their exquisite detail and historical accuracy, the George Stuart Historical Figures® represent important personalities of many historical periods.